p-ku/reshade-shaders/README.md

 User variables:\
 `Intensity`: Intensity of the effect

-If `PERSPECTIVE_CORRECTION` is enabled, vignette will be calculated based on `FOV` and `Intensity` is a factor.
-Otherwise, `Intensity` will be the full range of possible intensities.
+If `PERSPECTIVE_CORRECTION` is enabled, vignette will be calculated based on `FOV` and `Intensity` is a factor applied to the distance from the imaging surface.
+Otherwise, `Intensity` is the full range of distances, zero to infinity (at `1.0`).

 [Wikipedia explanation.](https://en.wikipedia.org/wiki/Vignetting#Natural_vignetting)